rajkumar-raj-19/rajkumar-raj-19/README.md

 # 💫 About Me:

-🔭 I’m currently working as a Backend Admin at Idea's For Transformation.
+🔭 **I’m currently working as a Backend Admin at Idea's For Transformation.**
-🌱 Interests
+🌱 **Interests**
-I’m passionate about Full Stack Development and System Design.
+I’m passionate about **Full Stack Development and System Design.**

-🙍‍♂️ In a nutshell
+🙍‍♂️ **In a nutshell**
-I am an IT professional with experience in Application Development and backend administration.
-I specialize in building secure full-stack applications using the Spring ecosystem, bridging the gap between legacy databases like Oracle 10g and modern identity providers.
+I am an IT professional with experience in technical support and backend administration.
+I specialize in building secure full-stack applications using the **Spring ecosystem**, bridging the gap between legacy databases like **Oracle 10g** and modern identity providers.
 I am a quick learner who is focused on keeping systems running smoothly and helping users effectively.

-⚡ Fun fact
+⚡ **Fun fact**
-I am passionate about building smart electronics and managing complex IT operations.
-I once built an Arduino-based obstacle detection system using ultrasonic sensors!
-I also handle the backend administration for McDonald's stores, ensuring their digital systems stay up and running.
+* 🤖 **The Hardware Wizard:** Apart from coding, I built an **Arduino-based obstacle detection system**—it’s great at detecting physical obstacles, now I'm teaching it to find bugs in my code!
+* 🍔 **Burger Tech:** I handle IT operations for **McDonald's stores.** If your midnight burger order goes through smoothly, you're welcome!
+* 🔐 **Legacy Whisperer:** I enjoy making **Oracle 10g** play nice with **Google OAuth2.** It's like teaching a classic car to drive itself!

 # 🌐 Socials: